yusinv/MMM-IndoorTemp/README.md

 The MIT License (MIT)
 =====================

-Copyright © 2016 Javier G. Ayala
+Copyright © 2017 Sebastian Hodapp

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation